Sell you home quickly and for more money by following these house staging tips from a former pro home stager.

 Another key house staging tip is to highlight your home’s main selling features so that buyers don’t miss them as they tour each room.

 One major feature of our home that I didn’t want buyers to look past was this gorgeous wall of built-in shelving.
-I used accessories that “popped” against the blue background color in order to draw the eye to the shelving.
+I used winter accessories that “popped” against the blue background color in order to draw the eye to the shelving (since we were selling our house in winter).

 2. Incorporate Live Plants & Fresh Flowers